 15. “Your Perspective Is Interesting”

-16. “Can We Aim to be Respectful in our Conversation?”
+16. “Can We Aim to Be Respectful in Our Conversation?”

 When to Seek Professional Help

-Another way to locate a therapist is by referral, which can come from a trusted loved one or a physician.
+Another way to locate a therapist is by referral, which can come from a trusted loved one or physician.
 Healthcare providers often have access to a network of other providers who can be helpful.
 Going through your physician or specialist is also a great way to keep them in the loop about any treatment options or trauma experienced.

 Final Thoughts